10 amazing destinations in South Africa not to miss

 In a rush?
 Pin this post to read later!

-Why you should visit South Africa
+Why you should visit these destinations in South Africa

 There are however many other options dotted around the country, which are often overlooked but totally worthy of adding to your destination hit-list.
 Choosing where to go however, might not be as easy as you think.
 Because, frankly the options are endless.
 Which is why, we recently got together with some amazing travel bloggers from around the globe to share their favourite destinations in South Africa.